 - Capacity building and management of multiple disciplinary teams involved in change processes

-- Strong experience of political processes involved with water cycle management policies at federal, state and local government levels.
+- Strong experience of political processes involved with water cycle management policies at international, federal, state and local government levels.
 Indeed this experience includes initiating policy reform at Ministerial levels.

 - Data collection, forenzic analysis, software development and simulation of systems

 - The ability to design and deliver integrated systems, particularly water cycle systems

 - Technical investigation and academic research using first principles engineering analysis, investment economics and microbiological science

 - Extensive government, policy and regulatory understanding of water, urban development, planning and sustainability issues

 - Creation of evidence based policies and regulation

 - Excellent oratory skills – public speaking, seminars, technical lectures and media engagements

 - Strong written communication style – technical publications, consultancy reports, public policy and public commentary such as opinion pieces